Jae Crowder: Player profile

-Crowder is known for his good all around-play and his positional flexibility.
-He is a rugged defender with a strong, muscular stature and a good rebounder.
-He has a good three point shot and postplay, as well as being solid from long range, averaging .498 from the field and .345 from the three-point line in his senior season at Marquette.
-Crowder has a tremendous work ethic, growing from a chubby kid into a muscular player, training with intense will and commitment to improve his skills.
+Crowder averaged .498 from the field and .345 from the three-point line in his senior season at Marquette.
+Crowder grew from a chubby kid into a muscular player, training with intense will and commitment to improve his skills.
 Rick Carlisle compared him to Tayshaun Prince, whom he coached while with the Detroit Pistons, stating: "Jae just has a maturity beyond his years.
 He’s got a natural motor and a natural, real, pure basketball energy.
 He’s the kind of guy who would fit in on any team."

 Personal life

 Crowder's father, Corey, played in the NBA for the Utah Jazz and the San Antonio Spurs and had a 14-year professional basketball career, mostly playing in Europe.
 Crowder has seven siblings.
 He majored in communication studies at Marquette's Diederich College of Communication.

-Crowder’s mother Helen Thompson died of cancer in August 2017.
+Crowder's mother Helen Thompson died of cancer in August 2017.
 She died the same night he was traded to Cleveland from Boston.
 At his introductory press conference in Cleveland, he said, "The good thing about the whole ordeal was I was able to whisper it to my mom before she passed.
 I was with her.
 I just told her, 'We're going to Cleveland.'
 Five minutes later, she passed."